Nissen96/CipherSniffer/README.md

   file                  Binary data file

 options:
-  -h, --help            Show this help message and exit -p, --progress        Show progress bars
+  -h, --help            show this help message and exit -p, --progress        Show progress bars
-  -f FILTER, --filter FILTER
-                        Algorithm(s) to detect, e.g. 'cha,md,zip'
+  -f, --filter FILTER   Algorithm(s) to detect, e.g. 'cha,md,zip'
   -l, --list            List supported algorithms
+  -m, --min-chunk-size MIN_CHUNK_SIZE
+                        Minimum chunk size to split constants in (default: 4)
 ```

-The script defaults to detecting all supported algorithms.
+The script defaults to detecting all supported algorithms (list with `--list`).

 To target the search, `--filter` can be used with a comma-separated list of values.
 Any algorithm containing the value in its name will be run, so `md` matches both `MD4` and `MD5`.

+Search is repated with different splits of the cryptographic constants: 8, 4, 2, 1.
+Set the minimum chunk size with `--min-chunk-size`.
+Defaults to 4 to increase efficiency and decrease false positives - constants are also normally found either as one large block or as 4- or 8-byte chunks as part of instructions.

 ## Example